Cloud optimisation: cut your 2023 cloud spending by two-thirds

 “Canonical’s solution was a third of the price of the other proposals we’d received.
 The solution is also proving to be highly cost-effective, both from CAPEX and OPEX perspectives.”Georgi Georgiev, CIO at SBI BITS.

 Learn more about cloud optimisation

 Now that you have a basic understanding of cloud optimisation concepts, you are probably wondering where to find more information about it.
 In this case, we have prepared several interesting follow-up materials for you:

-- Join our webinar on 25 January to learn how to effectively use the native features of public clouds to pay less for the same amount of resources and how to optimise costs in hybrid multi-cloud environments.
+- Watch our webinar to learn how to effectively use the native features of public clouds to pay less for the same amount of resources and how to optimise costs in hybrid multi-cloud environments.